It’s a New Year! Here are our goals for 2017

 Below are our top 10 goals for 2017 with a brief description.

 We’d love to learn about your goals, too.
-So feel free to share a few of your goals in the comments section below.
+Share a few of your goals in the comments section below.
 Or, better yet, write a blog post or Facebook post and share it with us.
 We’ll be sure to check back with you to see how things are coming along for you.

 (1) Visit 3 new countries in 2017.